- 45 Hour Hold

 Courses That May Be Repeated Not Considered a Duplicate Course

 Certain courses in the catalog state in their course description that they “may be repeated for credit.”
 These are the only courses where repeating is not a duplication.
-All semester credit hours and grade points from each of these courses taken are included in the student’s record.
+All semester credit hours and grade points from each of these courses taken are included in the student’s record, in the number of hours earned at UTSA, and the student’s grade point average calculation.

 Courses That May Be Repeated To Improve a Grade